 Scientific Studies Supporting Lymphedema Pumps

-Complete decongestive therapy (CDT) and intermittent pneumatic compression (IPC) are the most common combination of treatments in breast cancer-related upper limb lymphedema.
-Results showed that additional application of IPC to CDT could further improve lymphedema within 4 weeks after the treatment period.
+Findings of research: Complete decongestive therapy (CDT) and intermittent pneumatic compression (IPC) is the most common combination of treatments in breast cancer-related upper limb lymphedema.
+Results showed that additional application of IPC to CDT could further improve lymphedema within four weeks after the treatment period.
 Periodically continuous treatment should be suggested to maintain the effect of CDT + IPC to promote lymph drainage and lymphedema improvement.

 Intermittent Pneumatic Compression for the Treatment of Lower Limb Lymphedema: A Pilot Trial of Sequencing to Mimic Manual Lymphatic Drainage Versus Traditional Graduated Sequential Compression